aryanguleria0510/Projects/README.md

-# Python_Diwali_Sales_Analysis
-Python project for beginners- Analyze Diwali sales data to improve customer experience and sales

-## Watch complete tutorial video: https://www.youtube.com/watch?v=KgCgpCIOkIs
+Python Diwali Sales Analysis
+Developed an end-to-end data analysis project using Python, Pandas, and Matplotlib to explore and visualize Diwali sales data.
+Performed data cleaning, preprocessing, and exploratory data analysis (EDA) to identify customer purchasing patterns, top-selling product categories, and demographic insights.
+Designed visualizations to highlight key trends in sales by age, gender, location, and product type, providing actionable insights for targeted marketing and improved business strategies.